Lior Raz

+In 2025, Raz starred in "OffRoad," an unscripted 6-part travel documentary on Netflix, together with Rotem Sela.

 Early life

-Raz was born in Ma'ale Adumim, an Israeli settlement of 40,000 inhabitants seven kilometers from Jerusalem, where he grew up as well.
-His parents immigrated to Israel from Iraq and Algeria.
+Raz was born and raised in Ma'ale Adumim, an Israeli city of 40,000 inhabitants in the West Bank, 7 km from Jerusalem.
+His Mizrahi Jewish parents fled to Israel from Iraq and Algeria.
 His father served in Israel in Shayetet 13 and in Shin Bet before later running a plant nursery.
 His mother is a teacher.
-His native language is Hebrew, although Raz grew up also speaking Arabic with his father and grandmother at home, and with some Arab workers, who were his playmates, at his father's plant nursery.
+His native language is Hebrew, although Raz grew up also speaking Arabic with his father and grandmother at home, and with some Palestinian workers, who were his playmates, at his father's plant nursery.

 After Raz graduated from high school at the age of 18, he enlisted in the Israel Defense Forces and became a commando in the elite undercover counter-terrorism unit known as Sayeret Duvdevan.
 He also served in the Duvdevan Unit in the reserves for 20 years.

 For three years, until Raz was 19, he had a girlfriend named Iris Azulai.
-In October 1990, a Palestinian Arab stabbed her to death with a 15-inch knife in Jerusalem.
-The man who stabbed her was later released from prison in the 2011 Gilad Shalit prisoner exchange in which 1,027 prisoners were released in order to obtain the release from captivity of the kidnapped Israeli soldier Gilad Shalit, who had been held prisoner by Hamas for five years.
+In October 1990, a Palestinian Arab stabbed and killed Iris Azulai to death with a 15-inch knife in Jerusalem.
+The man who killed her was later released from prison in the 2011 Gilad Shalit prisoner exchange in which 1,027 prisoners were released in order to obtain the release from captivity of the kidnapped Israeli soldier Gilad Shalit, who had been held prisoner by Hamas for five years.

 In 1993, after his military service, Raz moved to the United States, and was hired by a security contracting firm as Arnold Schwarzenegger's bodyguard.
 In an interview with Israel Hayom he said: “the company turned to me since they knew my military background, for me it was the most glamorous thing, to be the watchdog of Schwarzenegger and his wife".